Regeneration (Colombia): Background

 Since 1858, Colombia was a federal republic, first, under the name Granadine Confederation and later as the United States of Colombia.
 The 1863 Constitution of Rionegro applied radical liberal principles.
 It gave great autonomy to the states, assured the freedom of the press, enterprise, association, bearing and trade of arms and mobility to and from the country.
 It also proclaimed the state as secular, it abolished the death penalty and reduced the power of the executive branch, limiting the terms of office to two years and gave almost all powers of government to the legislature.

-Regeneration is the ideologic definition of the contentious dispute between the two main parties to dispute power Centralists and Christian as Conservatives versus Federalists and pro-secular government as Liberals.
+Regeneration is the ideologic definition of the contentious dispute between the two main parties to dispute power Centralists and Christian Conservatives versus Federalists and pro-secular government Liberals.

 During the Radical Liberals rule there were advances in education with the founding of the National University of Colombia in 1867, on infrastructure (railroads) and communications (telegraph).
 Although, Regeneration supporters complained that extreme federalism was the cause of the frequent civil wars among states and the lack of centralized power and also caused the split of the Liberal Party in Radicals and Moderates.

 Once in power, the Regeneration movement introduced reforms that ultimately led to summoning an assembly of delegates to write a new constitution.
 On August 8, 1885, Núñez, from the San Carlos Palace, declared that the Constitution of Rionegro of 1863 "had ceased to exist".

 Colombian Constitution of 1886

 Signed on August 5, 1886, the Constitution of 1886 was the greatest achievement of Regneration.
 But because its final written document did not reflect the democratic leanings of Núñez but instead the more authoritarian thesis of vice president Miguel Antonio Caro, Núñez retreated from the presidency in April, so he would not have to sign it.
 Instead, José María Campo Serrano had to put it into effect.

 Regeneration established the basis for the return of a protectionist state, in which the central government, was again endowed with the powers enumerated within the 1863 Constitution of Rionegro.
 The government became responsible for import and export policy as well as monetary policy with the creation of the National Bank in 1880 (A precursor of the Bank of the Republic) and the fixation of tariffs and revenue.
 With the National Bank, the financial bourgeoisie loss control of borrowing and usury and many were at a financial loss with the change from the Gold Standard to paper money fiat currency based system.

 Administratively, in the new Constitution, States (Estados) were renamed Departments (Departamentos) and less developed units were renamed Intendencias and Comisarías, all ruled from the capital, Bogotá, with governors, mayors and Intendentes appointed by the President, turning the federal system into a centralist unitary regime.
-The Presidential term became six years and the power of the executive was increased making the president an almost absolutist monarch.
+The presidential term became six years and the power of the executive was increased making the president an almost absolutist monarch.
 The death penalty was reinstated and sustained until the Constitutional Reform of 1910.